BaseJumper1985/Macro-Manager/README.md

 ### Creating Dynamic Hotstrings

+Dynamic hotstrings act as a template.
+You trigger them the same way, but in addition you will be prompted to fill in the text that will appear in the defined areas of the hotstring when you created it.

 Follow the same steps as above for creating a standard hotstring, only this time you will need to follow some special rules when creating the hotstring itself.

 1. Select **Dynamic** from the **Type** drop-down list.